 November 11, 2014

-Announced at the 2010 Las Vegas Fan Faire, EverQuest Next is the third installment of the main EverQuest franchise.
+Announced at the 2010 Las Vegas Fan Faire, EverQuest Next was to become the third installment of the main EverQuest franchise.
+It was officially canceled in March 2016.

 EverQuest Online Adventures